-After more than a quarter of a century of supporting education
+more than a quarter of a century of supporting education around the world,

-up-to-date educational materials in developing countries and countries in
+materials in developing countries and countries in transition throughout the

 Those are big numbers, but Sabre’s focus over the years always has been